 The objective of our annual incentive bonus is to reward employees for working towards our goal of increasing shareholder value.
-We believe that shareholder value is created by managing two financial components over the long term: profitability and growth.
-As such, our corporate bonus plan, which compensates employees at all levels of our organization, is based upon return on invested capital ("ROIC") and net revenue growth (ROIC is calculated by dividing net income for bonus purposes for the year by the Average Invested Equity Capital for the period.).
+We believe that shareholder value is created by managing two financial components over the long term; profitability and growth.
+As such, our corporate bonus plan, which compensates our most senior employees, is based upon return on invested capital ("ROIC") and net revenue growth (ROIC is calculated by dividing net income for bonus purposes for the year by the Average Invested Equity Capital for the period.).
 "Average Invested Equity Capital" represents the average equity capital of CSI, and is based on the Corporation's estimate of the amount of money that our common shareholders have invested in CSI.
 Subsequent to that estimate, the Corporation keeps a running tally and adds net income for bonus purposes, subtracting any dividends, adding any amounts related to share issuances and makes some minor adjustments, including adjustments relating to our use of certain incentive programs and the impairment of intangible assets.
+Where Operating Groups, portfolios, or businesses are subject to a policy requiring them to keep their capital and reinvest it, dividends are treated as notional loans to the parent company and do not reduce Average Invested Equity Capital.
 Neither net income for bonus purposes nor Average Invested Equity Capital are measures defined by International Financial Reporting Standards.
 Net income for bonus purposes is calculated by making a number of adjustments to net income per the annual consolidated financial statements.
 The principal adjustments to net income include adjustment for the impact of deferred income taxes, unrealized foreign exchange gains/losses, bargain purchase gains, contingent consideration expense, redeemable preferred securities expense, reductions due to ownership interests in subsidiaries and amortization and impairments of intangibles.